 2013 saw the launch of the Brigid’s Way Celtic Pilgrimage from Faughart, Co.
 Louth to Kildare.
 The full walk takes nine days to complete and details can be seen on http://brigidsway.ie

-The site of St. Brigid’s Well at Faughart, just outside Dundalk, can be visited at any time.
-The site of St. Brigid’s convent and monastery at Kildare, with it’s round tower, the remains of a high cross, the foundation of St. Brigid’s fire-temple and the cathedral can also be visited at any time.
-The present cathedral, originally built in the 13th century, will be open so that people can view its interior from Monday, 31st January to Saturday 5th February (inclusive), from 11.30 a.m. to 4.00 p.m. each day.
-The site is just off the market square in the centre of Kildare town.
+The site of St. Brigit’s Well at Faughart, just outside Dundalk, can be visited at any time.
+The site of St. Brigit’s convent and monastery at Kildare, with it’s round tower, the remains of a high cross, the foundation of St. Brigit’s fire-temple and the 13th century cathedral can also be visited at any time.
+It is located just off the market square in the centre of Kildare town.

 MacKillop, James, Oxford Dictionary of Celtic Mythology (Oxford, 1998).